fiskaltrust/interface-doc/doc/general/installation/installation.md

 The scope of operation will be limited to one queue and the update ability will be realised via the platform store.
 The support nutshell will not be available.

 The main features of the data and function structure however, will be the same, and the communication will be adapted to the platform specific standard.

+## Migrating the installation to a different hardware